 I always have a hard time finding clothes that are made for curvy body types.
 Most of what I see in stores these days are made for girls with stick figures.
 Though, I wouldn’t mind losing a few more pounds, I like my curves.
 I think clothes that highlight the best features of your body always fit better than clothes that try to hide them.
-I recently made some of these curve hugging skirts and they are definitely my go to staple pieces in my closet.
+I recently made some of these curve hugging skirts and they are definitely my go to staple pieces in my closet along with my other skirt patterns.
 The pattern is made to sit at the waist, hug the hips and taper down towards the thighs.
 I like that the length hits right at or slightly over the knee.
 The skirt is sexy and classy at the same time which works perfectly for a date night or work.
 It’s a very versatile style that everyone should have in their closet.
 The pattern comes in small, medium and large sizes (see below for measurements).

 The pattern uses medium to heavy weight knit fabric which hugs the body nicely to accent your curves.